5 DIY Natural Beauty Recipes That Use Coffee

-Finely ground coffee functions as a gentle exfoliator that smooths away dry, dead skin cells while supporting improved circulation to the skin and temporarily reducing dimpled skin appearance that may result from cellulite.
-Plus, coffee can help lessen cellulite's appearance as caffeine helps remove excess water from our tissue by dilating our blood vessels.
+Finely ground coffee functions as a gentle exfoliator that smooths away dry, dead skin cells while supporting improved circulation to the skin and temporarily reducing the dimpled skin appearance that may result from cellulite.
+In addition, coffee can help lessen cellulite's appearance as caffeine helps remove excess water from our tissue by dilating our blood vessels.

 The caffeine in coffee grounds constricts blood vessels, temporarily causing the skin to appear tighter, firmer, and smoother.
 It gives energy to the skin.
-Using coffee grounds topically can equal reduced puffiness and swelling.
+In fact, using coffee grounds topically can help reduce puffiness and swelling.

 I am a huge coffee lover.
 I love the smell of anything coffee, fresh-brewed, whole beans, and freshly ground coffee, so why wouldn't I use it on my face and body?